tiny-frontend/tiny-frontend.github.io/docs/guide/about.md

 Here are a few guiding principles:

-- ⚛️ &nbsp; Use the framework (in this case React) as the runtime glue
+- ⚛️   Use the framework (in this case React) as the runtime glue
-- 😌 &nbsp; Host shouldn't need anything special to consume a tiny frontend
+- 😌   Host shouldn't need anything special to consume a tiny frontend
-- 💪 &nbsp; Be typesafe
+- 💪   Be typesafe
-- 👀 &nbsp; Ensure shared dependencies are compatible at build time
+- 👀   Ensure shared dependencies are compatible at build time
-- ✅ &nbsp; Automatic opt-in for non-breaking changes
+- ✅   Automatic opt-in for non-breaking changes
-- 💥 &nbsp; Manual opt-in for breaking changes
+- 💥   Manual opt-in for breaking changes

 ### When to use it

 This approach works well in an environment where teams have clear domain boundaries and own their whole stack.

 It is targeted at solving the "horizontal" slicing problem you can encounter in such environment:
 `Team A` wants to show a component on a page owned by `Team B`.

 For example:
 - Consumer finance team wants to show a financing calculator on some marketing page